 How ALTO solutions work?

 ALTO has a unique architecture designed specifically to securely store large volumes of infrequently accessed storage.
-ALTO provides you with with the best of both worlds - the security of a physical removable media and the multi-user access and fast content restore of non-linear disk storage.
+ALTO provides you with the best of both worlds - the security of physical removable media and the multi-user access and fast content restore of non-linear disk storage.
 How does it do this?
-On this page we provide a brief overview of the fundamental replication approach executed by ALTO.
+On this page, we provide a brief overview of the fundamental replication approach executed by ALTO.

 ALTO-III can be fine-tuned for maximum storage efficiency by establishing Replication Rules based on the following principles